One way to freshen

 the scent of burning kerosene lamps is to add a few drops

-a few drops of the essential oils are needed, and the
+Only a few drops of the essential oils are needed,

-price per 1/4 fl oz is certainly not excessive
+and the price per 1/4 fl oz is certainly not excessive considering the

 kerosene additives for kerosene heaters are usually

-1/3cc or 91% alcohol, an ounce or two of Low Odor Mineral
+1/3cc (ml) of 91% (or more) alcohol, an ounce or two of Low Odor Mineral Spirits

-Spirits and a few drops of potpourri oil.
-The cost
+and a few drops of potpourri oil.
+Adjust the amount of essential

-per treatment is negligible if you make it yourself, plus
+The cost per treatment is negligible if you make it

 essential oil of your choice.